paul-antony/chain-reaction/literature survey/numerical-tic-tac-toe-master/README.md

 Respectively.

 The players take turns (the odd player goes first) and each round a player puts one unused number on an open spot on the board.
-The goal is to have 4 numbers in a line sum to 34 (the average of te numbers 1 - 16).
+The goal is to have 4 numbers in a line sum to 34 (the average of the numbers 1 - 16).

 There's two ways to play:

-1. The computer against a human player, with the player choosing to go first or second.
+1. The computer against a human player, with the player choosing to go either first or second.

-2. The computer plays itself, talking alternating moves, allowing a human to watch by pressing a key to continue for each successive move.
+2. The computer plays against itself, taking alternating moves, allowing a human to watch by pressing a key to continue for each successive move.

 ### Implementation
 This implementation uses iterative deepening search and alpha-beta pruning.
 The algorithm searches down the tree to a specified depth and an evaluation function is used to evaluate all board states at that depth.
 Alpha-beta pruning is used to trim branches as these values are propagated back up to the root node.